Price & Hours

-- Type: Sightseeing
+- Sightseeing Type

 - 1 to 2 hours Time to Spend

 Some travelers say the Vancouver Lookout should be your first sightseeing stop.
 From the panoramic observation deck, you can enjoy a 360-degree view of the city below, including the North Shore and Olympic Peninsula Mountains, as well as the sprawling Stanley Park.

-Tickets for adults cost $15.75 CAD (about $14.50 USD); admission for youths ages 13 to 18 costs $10.75 CAD (about $9.90 USD).
-Tickets for children 6 to 12 cost $7.75 CAD (about $7.15).
-You'll find Harbour Centre about a 7-minute walk from the Canada Place cruise ship terminal in downtown Vancouver.
+Tickets for adults cost CA$17.50 (about $13.50); admission for youths ages 13 to 18 costs CA$12.50 (about $9.60).
+Tickets for children 6 to 12 cost CA$9.50 (about $7.30).
+You'll find Harbour Centre about a 7-minute walk from the Canada Place Cruise Ship Terminal in downtown Vancouver.
 If you're getting here via SkyTrain, you'll find Harbour Centre across the street from the Waterfront Station.

 - Thing to Do